[weglot_switcher]

 Walking exercise

 In this video, Firat Kesgin demonstrates walking exercises from vestibular rehabilitation.
-This exercise trains dynamic balance when walking, which is required in the case of vestibular weakness/underfunction, especially during head movements and body rotations.
+This exercise trains dynamic balance when walking, which is required in the case of vestibular weakness/malfunction, especially during head movements and body rotations.

 Shopping cart